Lukas-Straube/NEON_Internship_Public/Google Cloud to Earth Engine/README.md

 #### Manifest Creation Edits
 ---
+Before creating edits make sure that you are using the ManifestCreation.js provided on the Dell TERA-OS, it is stored on D:\GEE_Data_Uploads\ManifestCreation.js

 These are quite simple to do, within notepad++ when looking at the code created by Austen, you’ll need to change two things.
 First is the name of the asset you want to create.
 Line 24:
 ```JavaScript